EddyBorja/MLPAutoCompleteTextField/README.md

 What to Expect in Future Updates
 -----------

-+Weighted Suggestions: In some cases, there may exist multiple autocomplete strings that are all equally possible completions for the current entered incomplete string.
++ Weighted Suggestions: In some cases, there may exist multiple autocomplete strings that are all equally possible completions for the current entered incomplete string.
 In current versions, the user will simply have to keep typing a few more characters to further narrow down the autocomplete suggestions to float the most probable string to the top of the autocomplete list.

   However, in the future you can expect to see a sort of "weighting" or "ranking" system, which will allow you to favor some strings over others by assigning a number to them.
 Strings with higher weight will appear closer to the top of the list of autocomplete suggestions.
 So even though a group of strings are all equally possible completions for a given incomplete string, the ones with higher weight are deemed as being the "more probable" matches and will be sorted accordingly.

   This should further reduce the number of characters a user has to type.

-+String Hiding: If an autocomplete suggestion is of such poor quality that it has nothing in common at all with the user's currently entered string, then there may be a built in option to not display this suggestion at all.
++ String Hiding: If an autocomplete suggestion is of such poor quality that it has nothing in common at all with the user's currently entered string, then there may be a built in option to not display this suggestion at all.

-+Tokenized Bolding: If a user has entered a string such as "Grate White Sha", and there is an autocomplete suggestion called "Great White Shark", then in the suggestion the word "Great" should be in bold, the word "White" should be regular, and the work "Shark" should have the "rk" bolded.
++ Tokenized Bolding: If a user has entered a string such as "Grate White Sha", and there is an autocomplete suggestion called "Great White Shark", then in the suggestion the word "Great" should be in bold, the word "White" should be regular, and the work "Shark" should have the "rk" bolded.
 This behaves more like Google's autocomplete.
 (A user can choose the reverse behavior too).

 Credits